 It’s the lasting impression of this journey that creates the all-important customer experience.

-The B2B customer journey consists of five main stages: awareness, consideration, conversion, loyalty, and advocacy.
+The B2B customer journey stages consist of five main areas: awareness, consideration, conversion, loyalty, and advocacy.
 The exact stages may be broken down further or vary depending on the specific type of business (for example, some companies may require onboarding, or have multiple points of purchase).

-Incredibly, throughout this whole journey, according to Gartner’s 2019 Future of B2B Buying Journey Report, most B2B buyers spend only 17 percent of their time actually talking to you.
+Incredibly, throughout this whole journey, most B2B buyers spend only 17 percent of their time actually talking to you, according to Gartner's 2019 Future of B2B Buying Journey Report.